 Title: Commissioning and Education Programs Supervisor, Director General Military Careers

-For additional information regarding Medical Officer recruitment, roles, responsibilities and prospective military service in Health Services, it is strongly encouraged that you also contact:
+For additional information regarding Medical Officer Recruitment, roles, responsibilities and prospective military service in Health Services, it is strongly encouraged that you also contact:

-Name: Maj Tina Sweet
+Name: Maj Tina Lipcsey

 Title: Staff Officer Attraction and Retention, CF Health Services Group Headquarters